ottotsuma/Melvor-Classes-Species/README.md

 ### 1.6.0
 * added concert pass half a, concert pass half b and concert pass
-* half a and half b can drop while training thuum
+* half a and half b can drop while training classes
 * both halves + 10M GP can be used to purchase 1,000 charges of a concert pass
-* the concert pass can be equipped in the offhand and while training Thuum you also gain Skill XP for the skills the teacher supports
+* the concert pass can be equipped in the offhand and while training Classes you also gain Skill XP for the skills the teacher supports

 ### 1.5.0
-* increased drop rate of sheet thuum from 1% to 5%
+* increased drop rate of sheet classes from 1% to 5%
-* expanded the ability to upgrade mastered shout teachers which boost the Thuum skill itself
+* expanded the ability to upgrade mastered shout teachers which boost the Classes skill itself
   * one of three new gems can be socketed into a mastered shouts teacher
   * one of three new utilities can be applied onto a mastered shouts teacher

 ### 1.4.2
 * fixed skill info header not displaying as intended on mobile
-* fixed Aorpheats Signet Ring not providing +100% GP to Thuum
+* fixed Aorpheats Signet Ring not providing +100% GP to Classes
-* fixed Max Skillcape, Cape of Completion, Superior Max Skillcape and Superior Cape of Completion not inheriting Thuum Skillcape modifiers (these capes still DO NOT require any Thuum skill levels, they just inherit the modifiers of the Thuum skillcapes)
+* fixed Max Skillcape, Cape of Completion, Superior Max Skillcape and Superior Cape of Completion not inheriting Classes Skillcape modifiers (these capes still DO NOT require any Classes skill levels, they just inherit the modifiers of the Classes skillcapes)

 ### 1.4.1
 * fixed trumpet mastery level 1 modifier incorrectly requiring mastery level 40